Biden, Harris lash Trump at debut of historic VP choice

 Biden bets that, on balance, Harris has broad appeal that will shore up any weaknesses with Black women, an anchor of the Democratic Party, and other voters of color, while juicing turnout among white liberals and coaxing support from independents and Republican-leaning white voters who have soured on Trump.

 Barrow reported from Atlanta.
-Associated Press reporter Aamer Madhani contributed from Washington.
+Associated Press writer Aamer Madhani in Washington contributed to this report.

 Credit: Carolyn Kaster